| Group | Actinides | Melting point | 640 oC, 1184 oF, 913.15 K |

 Uses

-is also a key material in the development of nuclear power.
-It has been used as a compact energy source on space
+Plutonium is also a key material in the development of nuclear power.
+It has been used as a source of energy on space missions, such as the Mars Curiosity Rover and the New Horizons spacecraft on its way to Pluto.

 Biological role